 Slow-cooked meals are a dream to eat and a breeze to cook.
-With the weather not up to much, now’s the perfect time to be whipping up wintery warmers.
 Think you don’t have enough time for slow-cooking?
 Think again.
 You’ll actually save time, money and win major nutrition points by making the most out of seasonal ingredients with little effort and a lot of tasty reward.
 Here are our top hints and tips to help you become a slow-cook pro and save hours in the kitchen.

 1. Embrace cheaper cuts (and save money)

 It’s an old chestnut, but cheaper cuts of meat really do bring tons of flavour to the pot.
 Cuts such as brisket, shoulder, shin, skirt, chuck and belly demand slow cooking because they’re from a part of the animal has had to work harder.
 The result?
 Deep, layered, incredible flavours that just can’t be replicated in a quick-cook scenario.

 Have a go at a classic meaty stew by throwing chuck or shin in a pot with root veg and red wine.
 Or try using beef bones or chicken carcasses that would otherwise go to waste to get your broth on.
 Slow-cooking performs the same magic on vegetables too, amping up flavours to reveal layers of luscious depths as well as keeping all of their goodness in.

 2. A little prep goes a long way

 Browning meat or vegetables at the beginning imparts a caramelised flavour that’s essential to the magic slow cooking and is a step that shouldn’t be skipped.
 Recognise the gnarly brown bits at the bottom of the pan when you fry something?
 These bits are where the flavour building begins and is a step well worth doing if you’re after some glorious umami.